AmitDhotre/Deepfake-Detection-System/README.md

 ## ⭐ Support

-If you found this project useful, consider giving it a star on GitHub.
+If you found Veritas useful, consider giving it a star on GitHub.